dschrempf/mcmc-date/bench/comparison_with_mcmctree/README.md

 done
 ```

 Now, we can run `MCMCtree`!
-You can either run it on your PC or decide whether you want to prepare a job array to run these analyses on a cluster:
+You can either run it on your PC or decide whether you want to prepare a job array to run these analyses on an HPC cluster:

 ```sh
 ## Run from `01_PAML`